Christine Powell is a passionate advocate for social equality and has devoted her career to helping the underserved in her community.

 Senior Program Director

-Kelly is a Licensed Master Social Worker and has taught at the college-level in her field of practice.
-Kelly holds an MSW from the School of Social Work at the University of North Carolina in Chapel Hill and a Bachelor of Arts from Texas A&M University in College Station.
+Kelly is a Licensed Master Social Worker and holds an MSW from the School of Social Work at the University of North Carolina in Chapel Hill and a Bachelor of Arts in Psychology from Texas A&M University in College Station.

-Rebecca Loftis is a recent graduate from Rice University with a Bachelor of Arts in Sociology and a minor in Poverty, Justice, and Human Capabilities.
+Rebecca Loftis was trained as a financial coach through the United Way THRIVE financial coaching network.
 Before joining the Women's Resource of Greater Houston, Rebecca worked as an Americorps College Access Coach through Project Grad Houston, informing students from low income HISD schools about applying for and financing their college education.
-In her free time, Rebecca enjoys biking, cooking, and reading.
+She graduated from Rice University with a Bachelor of Arts in Sociology and a minor in Poverty, Justice, and Human Capabilities.
+In her free time, Rebecca enjoys biking and challenging herself to cook new recipes.

 Alicia strongly believes in the importance of helping others reach their full potential through education, advocacy and support.
 She began her helping career teaching 7th and 8th grade Art in both public and private schools.
 She then spent many years at The Salvation Army Family Residence working with homeless women and families as the Case Management Supervisor.
 During her time there she grew even more passionate about helping women and children by building their self-esteem and helping them to see that they are capable of having the life they desire.